rdseveryukhin/TIAPortal/README.md

 # TIAPortal
 It's a program for paint chamber with SCL.
 Project created in TIA Portal for PLC S7-1200.
-You can see description below.
+You can take a look at description below.

 Equipment list:
 M1-2 - Air handling unit motors